Dianne Saxe: 2022 provincial election

 Saxe ran for the Green Party of Ontario in University—Rosedale.
 Her candidacy was confirmed along with the deputy leader role on November 30, 2020.
 She has cited the climate crisis as a primary reason for her political run as well as the well-publicized conflict with Ford over the closure of her office.
 The riding was one of a small number of ridings the Ontario Greens targeted to add to the single-seat caucus of provincial leader Mike Schreiner in the 2022 election; Saxe featured prominently in party campaign messaging and her riding was chosen for the platform launch.
 Housing policy and sprawl—key policy battles in Greater Toronto—were a focus of Saxe's campaign to curb Ontario emissions.
 The official party platform listed mental health, affordable housing, and the climate economy as its primary election pillars.
 Saxe came in fourth place, with 6,092 total votes for a share of 15.9 per cent; the riding was won by the incumbent, New Democratic Party (NDP) member of Provincial Parliament (MPP) Jessica Bell.
 Saxe nearly tripled the Green vote share achieved in the 2018 provincial election.

 2022 municipal election

 Ward 11 University—Rosedale was left vacant for the 2022 election when Councillor Mike Layton announced he would not seek re-election.
 Saxe announced her candidacy for the 2022 Toronto municipal election, concluding on October 24, 2022.
 Saxe stated that she was running as an independent municipally and would resign as deputy leader of the GPO if elected.

 Saxe list housing, mobility, climate and sustainability, and a city in good repair as her primary platform planks.

-She won with 8,614 votes and 35.37 per cent of the total, a little more than 100 votes more than runner-up Norm Di Pasquale, a Catholic school trustee.
+She won with 8,614 votes and 35.37 per cent of the total vote.
 She officially took office on November 15, 2022.

+City Council

+Saxe's first year on Toronto City Council coincided with the resignation of Mayor John Tory and the by-election that saw Olivia Chow assume the mayoralty.
+Saxe has held a number of committee appointments across both administrations, often relating to her background in environment and law.
+Chief among her appointments is the powerful Infrastructure and Environment Committee.
+Under Mayor Chow she has also been appointed to the board of the Toronto Transit Commission and Toronto Hydro.

+Her full list of council roles: